dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0202.md

 1. `.` (period).
 Accesses an AutoCAD command's standard definition even when a command might have been undefined with the undefine command.

-2. `_ `(underscore).
+2. `_` (underscore).
 Instructs AutoCAD to use the global command name or option value instead of the localized name or value provided.
 This allows the macro to function as expected when used with a different language of the AutoCAD release.

 ### 2.4.1 Using the command Function

 The command function passes each argument it receives to the AutoCAD Command prompt.
 The first argument is the name of the command to execute.
 After the command name are the arguments that reflect the options and values that should be executed by the command.
 If a command is already active when the command function is evaluated, the arguments are passed to the current command.

 TIP: Before using the command function, you should test to see if a command is active by querying the current value of the cmdactive system variable with the AutoLISP getvar function.
 A value greater than 0 indicates a command is active.
 You can issue the command function without any arguments to simulate pressing Esc to get to a clean Command prompt.

+1『查看一个命令是否在「激活」状态的方法，mark 一下。（2020-10-08）』

 The following shows the syntax of the command function: